redstone-finance/redstone-docs/docs/architecture.md

 ---
-sidebar_position: 3
+sidebar_position: 5
-sidebar_label: "💾 Data Formatting & Processing"
+sidebar_label: "Technical architecture"
 ---

 # How Data Flows to the Blockchain